 Radiotherapy treatment will vary depending on your pancreatic cancer diagnosis and the type of radiotherapy you are having.
 You will go to the hospital for each treatment but you won’t need to stay overnight.

 Chemoradiotherapy is chemotherapy together with radiotherapy.
 The chemotherapy may make the cancer cells more sensitive to the radiotherapy, making it more effective.

 You will usually have chemotherapy on its own for three to six months to begin with.
 You will then have a CT scan.
 If this shows that the cancer has not grown, you will start chemoradiotherapy.

-The chemotherapy drug most often used with radiotherapy is capecitabine, which is taken as a tablet.
+The chemotherapy drug most often used with radiotherapy is capecitabine, which is a tablet that you can take at home.
 You will have radiotherapy and capecitabine every day from Monday to Friday, for three to six weeks.

 The team who will plan and deliver your treatment may include these health professionals.

-They will work together to make sure the radiotherapy is accurately delivered.
+They will work together to make sure your radiotherapy is delivered accurately and safely.